Article Summary: Historic Sites In Vermont

 10. Appalachian National Scenic Trail

-The Appalachian National Scenic Trail is a marked hiking trail that runs from Springer Mountain in Georgia to Mount Katahdin in Maine.
+The Appalachian National Scenic Trail, also known as the A.T, is a hiking trail that runs for approximately 2,190 miles (3,520 km) through 14 states in the eastern United States, from Springer Mountain in Georgia to Mount Katahdin in Maine.

 9. Hildene – Lincoln Family Home

-Hildene was the summer home of Robert Todd Lincoln who happened to be the son of America’s 16th President-Abraham Lincoln.
+It was the summer home of Robert Todd Lincoln, the eldest son of President Abraham Lincoln, and his family.

 CHECK OUT: 10 BEST Civil War Sites In America